taishi-n/Nakashima2023APSIPA-SIP/review/reply.md

 Thank you for your suggestion.
 We considered adding another figure, but it was not easy.
-However, as you pointed out, we agree that the color map makes it difficult to see.
 Therefore, instead, we made the following modifications to improve the clarity of the figures.

 - Moved the color bar to the bottom